Maple-Hearts/Maple-Docs/docs/README.md

-# Home
+# New Leaf Home

-> Documents for Maple Hearts Roleplay
+> New Leaf Documents Home Page